top of page

 Stretching is Important

-With fewer games, less structured practice time, and more flexibility in your schedule, summer gives you the perfect opportunity to address weak points, recover from lingering aches, and build resilience before the fall intensity kicks in.
+With fewer games, less structured practice time, and more flexibility in your schedule, summer provides the perfect opportunity to address weak points and recover from lingering aches.
+This way, athletes can build resilience before the fall intensity kicks in.

-Instead of waiting until the season starts to tackle injuries or performance issues, getting ahead now can save you time, frustration, and missed play later.
+Instead of waiting until the season starts to tackle injuries or performance issues, addressing them now can save time, frustration, and missed play later.

 Common Injuries We See — and How to Prevent Them

-Some of the most frequent injuries in youth sports come from overuse, muscle imbalances, and poor movement patterns.
-These include:
+Some of the most frequent injuries in youth sports arise from overuse, muscle imbalances, and poor movement patterns.
+These injuries include:

 • Ankle sprains